FREE MENTAL HEALTH ASSESSMENT. start here

 Your healthcare provider may suggest switching from Prozac to Lexapro if:

 You have persistent symptoms that don’t improve with Prozac.
-Prozac can take two to four weeks to start working, after which you may notice improvements in your feelings, moods, sleep habits, appetite and other common symptoms of depression.
+Prozac can take two to four weeks to start working before you notice improvements in your feelings, moods, sleep habits, appetite, and outlook on life.
+But it doesn’t work for everyone.
+If you have depressive symptoms that don’t improve after several weeks on Prozac, you may get better results with another antidepressant like Lexapro.

 You have concerning or persistent side effects from Prozac.
-All antidepressants can cause adverse effects, but the rate of specific side effects can vary significantly between different medications.
+All antidepressants can cause adverse effects, but the rate of specific side effects can vary significantly among medications.
+If you have persistent or bothersome side effects from Prozac, changing antidepressants may help reduce their severity and improve your quality of life.

-You have a condition that Prozac may not treat effectively.
-Certain anxiety disorders, such as generalized anxiety disorder, aren’t on the approved indications list for Prozac or generic fluoxetine.
+You have a condition Prozac may not treat effectively.
+Certain anxiety disorders, like generalized anxiety disorder, aren’t on the approved indications list for Prozac or generic fluoxetine.
+If you have a form of anxiety or depression that’s better treated by another medication, it may be best to switch from Prozac.

 Monoamine oxidase inhibitors (MAOIs).
 These older antidepressants are rarely used due to their risk of side effects and drug interactions.
-However, your healthcare provider may prescribe an MAOI if newer antidepressants are unsuccessful for you.
+But your healthcare provider may prescribe an MAOI if newer antidepressants are unsuccessful for you.

 Our guide to depression medications goes into more detail about how these medications work, as well as the key advantages of each class of antidepressants.